dotnet/designs/proposed/logging-generator.md

 Part of the goal is to enforce best practices on library authors, so they would be required to provide event IDs, add diagnostics to warn against reusing event IDs, and lead towards writing more efficient logs (all of which discourage against using `LoggingSample1`).

-### Non-Goals

-Also it's been raised that `LoggerMessage.Define` approach triggers boxing of data, and we wanted to understand if there are ways to improve this with a new and improved design.

 ## Using a logging source generator

 The first solution describes using a source generator to help reduce manual boilerplate code associated with writing efficient logs and makes structured logging more convenient to use.
 The source generator gets triggered with a `LoggerMessageAttribute` on partial logging methods, and is able to either autogenerate the implementation of these partial methods, or produces compile-time diagnostics hinting to proper usage of this logging approach.